Pricing & Packages for Freelance Social Media Managers

 - Calculate accurate time estimates based on automated workflow efficiency, ensuring every package is profitable after accounting for platform costs and your target hourly rate.

-- Create add-on services like competitive analysis reports, monthly trend briefings, and brand audits that command $500-1,000/month in additional revenue per client.
+- Create add-on services like competitive analysis reports, monthly trend briefings, and brand audits with clear scope and review expectations.

 Sample Scripts For This Workflow